Pope to honour Baltic martyrs amid abuse crisis

 His trip will follow in the footsteps of late Polish-born pontiff Saint John Paul II, who travelled to all three Baltic states in 1993, just two years after they broke free from the crumbling Soviet Union.

-The trio have since firmly anchored their sovereignty in alliances with the West by joining both NATO and the EU in 2004.
+The trio have since firmly anchored their future in alliances with the West by joining both NATO and the EU in 2004.

 Behind the Iron Curtain, the Catholic Church played a key role in the non-violent anti-Soviet resistance, especially in Lithuania, the only Catholic-majority country of the three.